 FLORIDA PRENUPTIAL AGREEMENT ATTORNEYS

-A prenuptial agreement is a contact that you sign with your future spouse that details how your assets will be divided in the event that your marriage ends in divorce.
+A prenuptial agreement is a contract that you sign with your future spouse that details how your assets will be divided in the event that your marriage ends in divorce.
 Without a prenuptial agreement, you will either have to come to an agreement with your spouse about the division of your marital assets or have a judge decide for you.
 Either scenario can be acrimonious, expensive and time-consuming.
 For this reason, it’s advisable for anyone getting married to enter into a prenuptial agreement.

 What About My Assets?